 “A hamstring curl has its place, but it does not increase the metabolism or produce the same kind of favorable hormonal response as compound, multi-joint moves,” Grinnell says.
 “To burn fat and build or preserve lean muscle tissue, you need to perform large movements.”

-Grinnell created this eight-week plan that blends full-body metcons with dedicated strength work and high-demand ladder workouts.
+Grinnell created this eight-week training program that blends full-body metcons with dedicated strength work and high-demand ladder workouts.
 “You can only do straight sets and boring cardio for so long before your body won’t make changes anymore,” Grinnell says.
 “Constantly challenging yourself will keep your workouts fresh and give you something to look forward to.”

-The 8-Week HIIT-Your-Goals Workout
+The 8-Week HIIT-Your-Goals Training Program

-This program is divided into two four-week phases.
+This training program is divided into two four-week phases.
 In each phase, you’ll perform the same exercises and workouts, but the stakes will rise: more reps, more rounds, more weight.
 Here’s how they break down: